enzoaicardi/flect/docs/dev/starter/bind-datas.md

 ```
 :::

-The data entered in the attributes with the `x-` prefix are dynamic data that is passed to another component, so they can be used for communication between the components.
+The data entered in the attributes with the `x-` prefix are dynamic data that is passed to another component, so they can be used for dynamic communication between the components.

 ::: code-group
 ```html [index.html]